dotkernel/api-documentation/docs/book/v7/installation/doctrine-orm.md

 This step saves the database connection credentials in an API configuration file.
 We do not cover the creation steps of the database itself.

+In this step you will:

+- Create a database.
+- Create and run a database migration that creates the main tables.
+- Execute fixtures which populate the database with initial data.

 ## Setup database

 Create a new **MariaDB**/**PostgreSQL** database and set its collation to `utf8mb4_general_ci`.